 Do you want a traditional desktop computer or an all-in-one?
 An all-in-one is a modular desktop unit with an integrated display.
 They look terrific -- taking up less space and producing less cord and other clutter than traditional desktop setups.
 But an all-in-one computer can be pricier than a conventional desktop or sacrifice processing power for display quality.
 Also, you can't upgrade the monitor and can rarely upgrade components.

 What extras will you need?
 You'll need a monitor, keyboard, mouse or trackpad, as well as cables for these unless they are wireless.
 Some computer systems ship with all or some of these items, but with others you are on your own.
 If speakers aren't provided, you'll have to supply those as well.
-Not all desktops come equipped with built-in optical drives but you can connect an external optical drive or additional hard drive storage via the USB ports.
-Ditto with a memory card reader.
+Not all desktops come equipped with built-in optical drives, but you can connect an external optical drive or additional hard drive storage via the USB ports.
+The same goes for a memory card reader, too.

 Do you want the flexibility to upgrade your system as your needs grow?
 All-in-ones and compact desktops typically offer no or very limited expandability.
 If you'd like to add more memory, additional hard drives, graphics cards, etc. later on, your best bet is a traditional full-sized tower.